shants/dp_prgms/README.md

-min2palin.cpp : given a string, min no changes to convert string to a palindrome shuffle.cpp : skiena book, exercise question string_edit_dist.cpp : edit distance between two string
+min2palin.cpp : given a string, min no changes to convert string to a palindrome shuffle.cpp : skiena book, exercise question string_edit_dist.cpp : edit distance between two string longest_inc_seq.cpp : longest inc sequence in a vector

 Some good resources for reading